 The Greatest Third Albums Ever

-As the Duke and Duchess of Cambridge welcome their third child into the world this week, we take a look at some of the best third outings in music.
+Sometimes third place is pretty good.
+Let's take a look at some of the best third outings in music.

 Radiohead - OK Computer

 Radiohead's third studio effort arguably saw them transform from just another post Brit-pop indie band to the critically acclaimed artists we see today.
 Regularly thought of as one of their most popular works among fans, their 1997 album includes the likes of Karma Police, No Surprises and their epic Paranoid Android single.

 The Smiths' album, which was released on 16 June 1986, spent 22 weeks on the UK album chart and peaked at number two overall.
 Following their eponymous debut and Meat Is Murder album, the record saw Morrissey and Marr reach writing perfection, boasting fan favourites in the likes of I Know It's Over, The Boy with the Thorn In His Side and There Is A Light That Never Goes Out.

 Led Zeppelin - III

 The aptly named album, which was released in 1970, marked an important milestone in the band's history and saw the band's music mature and move towards a more folky sound.